10 Things You Might Have Missed This Week: It’s All About Salone del Mobile

 MCM Dips a Toe in the Design World

 Historically MCM is best known for their leather goods but the German brand decided to venture into the design space for the first time, with their presentation at Salone del Mobile.
 Held at the Palazzo Cusani, it was the debut of the MCM Wearable Casa Collection as conceived by Atelier Biagetti and curated by Maria Cristina Didero.
-The pieces explored the idea of objects that fit into our increasingly futuristic lifestyle, with the result being seven pieces that brought together Bauhaus functionality with modern needs including, naturally, a metaverse version of the space that anyone can browse on Spatial.io.
+The pieces explored the idea of objects that fit into our increasingly futuristic lifestyle, with the result being seven pieces that brought together Bauhaus functionality with modern needs including, naturally, a metaverse version of the space that anyone can browse on .
 Pieces include the Chatty Sofa, which draws from graffiti as well as Gufram’s Bocca sofa for its design as well as the Tatamu, which reinterprets Tatami mats into a soft rolled object that can become anything you’d like to sit on.
 The Mind Teaser is another transformative item that can be a stool, chair or coffee table and brings to mind a Rubik’s Cube as well as Mario Bellini’s work.
 For lighting, they imagined the Clepsydra Lantern, a light that can follow you wherever your travels take you while the Magic Gilet is a wearable utility vest that draws from a Vitra design.

 Issey Miyake Gets Prickly